How to Recover Deleted Call History on an iPhone: Best Methods

 iPhone call logs are mostly ignored until you really need them… Unfortunately, having to recover deleted phone calls isn’t exactly simple.
 There’s not much you can do to change how the iPhone manages its logs, and there’s no “recently deleted” folder for calls either.
 Fortunately, we’ve got options.

-Below are 3 different methods to recover deleted call logs on an iPhone… Plus a bonus of 3 ways to see deleted calls on iPhone without recovering data (we’ll talk about this next).
+Below are 5 different methods to recover deleted call logs on an iPhone.
 Read on.

 Method 1: Recover Deleted Calls With Data Recovery Software